 Futures Pointing To Initial Strength On Wall Street

-(RTTNews) - Following the mixed performance seen last Friday, stocks are likely to move to the upside in early trading on Monday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 170 points.
+(RTTNews) - Following the advance seen last Friday, stocks may see some further upside in early trading on Monday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 138 points.

 In overseas trading, stock markets across the Asia-Pacific region turned in a mixed performance during trading on Monday.
-Japan's Nikkei 225 Index jumped by 1.1 percent, while China's Shanghai Composite Index fell by 0.7 percent.
+Japan's Nikkei 225 Index surged up by 2.2 percent, while Hong Kong's Hang Seng Index fell by 0.6 percent.